php-http/documentation/clients/mock-client.rst

 Fake Responses and Exceptions
 -----------------------------

+By default, the mock client returns an empty response with status 200.
+You can set responses and exceptions the mock client should return / throw.
+You can set several exceptions and responses, to have the client first throw each exception once and then each response once on subsequent calls to send().
+Additionally you can set a default response or a default exception to be used instead of the empty response.

 Test how your code behaves when the HTTP client throws exceptions or returns certain responses::